annndruha/issue-github-telegram-bot/README.md

-## Bot for creation GitHub issue straight from organization Telegram group chat
+## Bot for creation GitHub issue straight from Telegram chat (only for organization repos)

 #### Setup